-STAGE 1 – REGISTERING YOUR CLAIM ONLINE:
+STAGE 1 – REGISTERING YOUR CASE ONLINE:

-Once we receive your claim registration through our site, it is entered into our system’s database and a file is generated.
-A Claim Acknowledgement Notice will be sent to you via email or mail within 24–72 hours of the following business day.
+Once on the site, MovingClaims.net click on the picture icon titled “REGISTER YOUR CLAIM OR COMPLAINT” and fill out the necessary information in the online form.
+Once we receive your case registration, it is entered into our system’s database and a file is generated.
+A Claim Acknowledgement Notice will be sent to you via email within 24–72 hours of the following business day.

-STAGE 3 - CLAIM PROCEDURES PACKAGE (CPP):
+STAGE 2 – THE CLAIM PROCEDURES PACKAGE (CPP):

 After we receive your CPP, a Claim Specialist will begin the process in hopes of validating your claims/complaints and seeking resolution.
 The Claim Specialist will take everything submitted into consideration and contact all the involved parties accordingly.
 If your submitted Claim Procedures Package does not meet the requirements within, we will send you a notice (via email) of what supportive documentation is still needed.

-STAGE 5 – FINALIZING THE PROCESS OF YOUR CLAIM/COMPLAINT:
+STAGE 4 – FINALIZING THE PROCESS OF YOUR CLAIM/COMPLAINT:

-STAGE 6 – FURNISHING & ACCEPTING COMPANY’S SETTLEMENT LETTER:
+STAGE 5 – FURNISHING & ACCEPTING COMPANY’S SETTLEMENT LETTER:

-Once your moving provider determines the claim settlement amount, a "SETTLEMENT OF CLAIM & GLOBAL RELEASE OF LIABILITY FORM" is sent out to you via mail or email.
-This form shows the amount of the settlement and the conditions of accepting the settlement.
-At this time you will only be required to sign and notarize the settlement letter before returning it to us.
-Once you mail this form back to us, we will record it in your file and forward it on to your moving provider for them to release final payment.
+Once all your case information is processed and validated your movers will determine the claim settlement amount your are entitled based on your selected coverage.
+A "SETTLEMENT OF CLAIM & GLOBAL RELEASE OF LIABILITY LETTER" is sent out to you via email.
+This letter will show the amount of the settlement and the conditions of accepting the settlement.
+At this time, you will only be required to sign and notarize the settlement letter before returning it to us.
+Once you submit this form back to us, we will record it in your file and forward it on to your moving provider for them to release final payment.

-STAGE 8 – ARBITRATION PROCESS:
+STAGE 7 – ARBITRATION PROCESS: